Nest4Less/api-docs/index.md

+## Partner Workflow

+1. We create all the necessary data for the partner (`Company` account, `RealEstateCompany` and `PremierPartner` records with credentials).
+2. We pass credentials to the partner via a secure channel.
+3. Partner mamipulates `Realtor` accounts using the Partner API.
+4. Partner manipulates `Invitation`s using the User API below.
+5. Partner requests aggregate stats (revenue, impressions, etc) using both APIs.

 ## Overview

 - This is a REST API based primarily on the JSON API standard (http://jsonapi.org/).
 - Authorization is similar to the Client ID / Client Secret strategy of OAuth 2.
 - All GET requests return collections.
   - List operations also include a meta key which contains, at the least, pagination information.
   - Show operations typically include more information about the requested resource than their equivalent representation in a list operation.
 - Pagination is implemented using the `page` query string parameter.

 ## Authorization